-In response to your request for comments: Proposed International Standard on Auditing 315 (Revised): Identifying and Assessing the Risks of Material Misstatement and Proposed Consequential and Conforming Amendments to Other ISAs: attached is the comment letter prepared by the Institute of Chartered Accountants of Zimbabwe.
-The comment letter is a result of deliberations of the Auditing and Professional Standards Committee (APSC), which comprises members from reporting organisations, regulators, auditors and academics.
+In response to your request for comments for Exposure Draft, ISA 315 (Revised), Identifying and Assessing the Risks of Material Misstatement, attached is the comment letter prepared by Chartered Accountants Academy and Training & Advisory Services.
+The comment letter is a result of deliberations of members of CAA and TAS which comprises chartered accountants who have experience in auditing, IFRS specialists and academics.